JimmyKenMerchant/RaspberryPi/synthesizer/README.md

 **Output/Input**

+* GPIO12 as Output of PWM0 on sound=pwm

+* GPIO13 as Output of PWM1 on sound=pwm

+* GPIO40 as Output of PWM0 on sound=jack

+* GPIO45 (GPIO41 on RasPi 3B) as Output of PWM1 on sound=jack

-* GPIO17 as Output of Synchronization Clock OUT of Sound Box
+* GPIO17 as Output of Synchronization Clock OUT

-* GPIO27 as Input of Synchronization Clock IN of Sound Box, Connect with Any Synchronization Clock OUT.
+* GPIO27 as Input of Synchronization Clock IN, Connect with Any Synchronization Clock OUT.

 * GPIO22-26 as Input of GPIO for Buttons (Up to 3.3V): CAUTION!
 DON'T MAKE A SHORT CIRCUIT BETWEEN POWER SOURCE AND GROUND.
 OTHERWISE YOUR RASPBERRY PI WILL BE BROKEN.
 CHECK OUT GPIO MAP SO CAREFULLY.